Nothing (film)

-Nothing is a 2003 Canadian philosophical comedy-drama film directed by Vincenzo Natali.
+Nothing is a 2003 Canadian surrealist comedy-drama film directed by Vincenzo Natali.
 It stars David Hewlett and Andrew Miller.

 Plot

-The film tells the story of two good friends and housemates, Andrew, an agoraphobic travel agent, and Dave, a loser who works in an office.
-Dave is fired from his job after his girlfriend frames him for embezzlement, Andrew is falsely accused of attempted child molestation, and their house is to be demolished by day's end.
+A man named Dave is fired from his job after his girlfriend frames him for embezzlement.
+Meanwhile, his friend and housemate Andrew, an agoraphobic travel agent, is falsely accused of attempted child molestation, and their house is to be demolished by day's end.
 Both of them hide inside the house as police, city officials, and outraged neighbors surround it.
 Dave and Andrew open their front door and discover that the entire world beyond their house is gone, replaced with a featureless white void.

-Eventually, after a simple test reveals that the nothingness surrounding them holds a flat, featureless, and somewhat springy surface "like tofu", they set out across the empty plane in order to explore their new surroundings, leaving items behind as a means of getting back.
+The nothingness surrounding them holds a flat, featureless, and somewhat springy surface.
+They set out across the empty plane to explore their new surroundings, leaving items behind as a means of getting back.
 After running out of items to leave as a trail, they lose track of their path.
-Wandering leads them to what appears to be another house, but they have simply wandered back home.
+They eventually wander back home.

-Panic begins to set in again when Andrew realizes that the house is completely out of food.
-Andrew glances around the room, eventually stopping and glaring at a noisy clock on the wall; within a few seconds it disappears.
-Andrew drops a stack of overdue bills in front of Dave, and within seconds the bills abruptly disappear - they realize the clock, the bills, and the entire outside world have all disappeared because they were objects of their hate, and that concentrating their hate on things somehow makes them disappear.
-Dave puts the theory to test, managing to hate away his need for food.
+There, Andrew realizes that the house is out of food.
+Andrew glances around the room, eventually stopping and glaring at a noisy clock on the wall; it then disappears.
+Andrew drops a stack of overdue bills in front of Dave, and within seconds the bills disappear – they realize the clock, the bills, and the entire outside world have all disappeared because they were objects of their hate, and concentrating their hate on things somehow makes them disappear.
+Dave manages to hate away his need for food.

 Dave still expresses some concern over Andrew's remaining phobias, questioning why the phobias still exist when there is nothing left to fear.
 Reluctantly, Andrew reveals that he was abused and tormented by his parents as a child.
-With some urging from Dave he hates away the memory of each traumatic childhood event as he recounts it; when he is finally done he is no longer phobic and much more confident in himself.
-Unfortunately this change alters Andrew's personality and leads to friction between the two friends, finally building into an outright confrontation.
-They decide they can no longer share the same house, and opt to determine who keeps it by playing a match of their favorite fighting game.
+With some urging from Dave, he hates away the memory of each traumatic childhood event as he recounts it; when he is finally done he is no longer phobic and much more confident in himself.
+This change alters Andrew's personality and leads to friction between the friends, finally building into an outright confrontation.
+They decide that they can no longer share the same house, and opt to determine who keeps it by playing a match of their favorite fighting game.
 Dave loses, and is exiled with his possessions to reside out in the nothingness.